-Gaurav Kumar: The pricing environment has remained fairly stable.
+- Gaurav Kumar: The pricing environment has remained fairly stable.
 There was some pricing action taken on the truck bias category by competition and we also had to reduce prices marginally.
-There has been no pricing action on other product categories.
+There has been no pricing action on other product categories. - Jinesh Gandhi: Okay, okay.
+And lastly, India tax rate for first half seems to be close to about 35%.
+So, why the tax rate is so high and how do we see it going forward?

-Jinesh Gandhi: Okay, okay.
-And lastly, India tax rate for first half seems to be close to about similar range.
+Gaurav Kumar: There are, given the current profitability, we would be pretty much in the similar range.
 There are no abnormals in this.
 I would still check with the tax team and we can get back to you.